ghubcoder/OregonPico/README.md

 make
 ```

-This will create the `test.efl` file below.
+This will create the `test.elf` file below.

 To deploy this using SWD and monitor using minicom, run the following once you have wired everything up as below.